Feeding the Hoof 7-30-08 Pete Ramey 2018 additional material added to end

 The key problem with supplementing without forage testing, is that aside from mineral deficiency, we often face problems with mineral imbalance -- certain minerals work together and need to be in specific ratios with other minerals.
 So if the forage is imbalanced, we need to feed an imbalanced supplement to correct the problem.

 That said, high quality general supplements can make a big difference.
 My personal favorite is California Trace Plus pellets (except for horses living on the range in high selenium areas).
 [Edit: now they make a no-selenium version].
-Every day, for 1,000 pound horses, I also add 3-10 grams of magnesium oxide depending on the location, 2-3 tablespoons of loose white salt, and if the horse is not grazing live green grass (hay diet), I also add an additional 1,000 iu human vitamin E capsule and sometimes a cup of ground stabilized flax.
+Every day, for 1,000 pound horses, I also add 3-10 grams of magnesium oxide depending on the location (I do this one specifically for uncompensated sugar problems, but magnesium needs to be balanced with calcium and phosphorus per forage testing - discontinue magnesium supplements after 6 weeks if this is not done), 2-3 tablespoons of loose white salt, and if the horse is not grazing live green grass (hay diet), I also add an additional 1-3,000 iu of human vitamin E capsules and a cup of fresh-ground or stabilized flax.

 If the horse is showing any of the symptoms listed above (or not), I am also usually trying to cut carbs.
 I am a fan of smart grazing (understanding how sugar levels vary throughout the day and in different weather patterns) and grass hay as the lion-share of the diet.
 If this proves to provide inadequate calories or protein to an individual, I like Timothy pellets or low starch feed instead of grain and molasses.
 I like pea-sized sliced treats instead whole apples, carrots, etc. (horses can't measure -- at all -- try it.)...
 I'm always looking to cut another carb and replace it with something better.